-1. Assemble the necessary equipment.
+- 1. Assemble the necessary equipment.
 It is important that the numbers and/or letters be placed into the tattooing instrument in the proper order.
 As you look at them in the tattooing instrument, they should appear backward.
-Always check the numbers and/or letters on a piece of paper or card board before you begin to make sure they are correctly placed.

-- 2. Restrain the animal. - 3.
+Always check the numbers and/or letters on a piece of paper or card board before you begin to make sure they are correctly placed. - 2.
+Restrain the animal. - 3.
 Locate the widest spot in the ear between the rib of cartilage nearest the bottom and the two ribs at the top - 4.
 Clean the inside of the ear, where the tattoo will be placed, with a cloth soaked in alcohol.
 Infections or warts can result if a tattoo is placed in a dirty ear. - 5.
 Position the tattoo instrument inside the ear so that the needlepoint dies are above the ribs as described in step three.
 Squeeze the handles of the tattooing instrument together completely and quickly; then release them fully. - 6.
 Rub tattoo ink or paste into all of the needle marks.
 Work the ink or paste well into the marks. - 7.
-The same procedure can be used on the tail web, especially useful in the La Mancha breed. - 8.
-Clean the tattooing equipment with a disinfectant such as Nolvasan after each day of use.
+The same procedure can be used on the tail web in the case of the earless La Mancha. - 8.
+Clean the tattooing equipment with Nolvasan (disinfectant) after each day of use.